 - Nearly 11 million disabled workers, spouses and children get Social Security disability benefits.
 That’s a 45 percent increase from a decade ago.
 The average monthly benefit for a disabled worker is $1,146.

 - Nationwide, approval rates among judges have declined in recent years.
 In 2013, judges approved 56 percent of the cases they decided, down from 72 percent in 2005.

-Contact Mark Newman for any questions you may have regarding social security disability.
+Contact Cincinnati social security disability attorney Mark L. Newman for any questions you may have regarding social security disability.